laurel-thomson/UNLScheduling/README.md

 ## Views

 The <a href="https://docs.djangoproject.com/en/2.2/topics/http/views/">Views</a> are located in `scheduling/views`.
-A View is simply a Python function that takes a web request and returns a web response.
+A View is simply a Python function that takes in a web request and returns a web response.
 The Views are responsible for rendering the HTML templates.
 There are three namespaces: scheduling, students, and teachers.
 The students and teachers namespaces contain Views that are specific to students and teachers, respectively.
 The scheduling namespace contains Views that are not specific to either students or teachers.

 ### Database API